Three Witches: In art

 The Three Witches of Macbeth have inspired several painters over the years who have sought to capture the supernatural darkness surrounding Macbeth's encounters with them.
-For example, by the eighteenth century, belief in witches had waned in the United Kingdom.
+For example, by the 18th century, belief in witches had waned in the United Kingdom.
 Such things were thought to be the simple stories of foreigners, farmers, and superstitious Catholics.
 However art depicting supernatural subjects was very popular.